IntelLabs/t2sp/README.md

   export LM_LICENSE_FILE=...
   ```

-  Note: here is an example how to find out the board package and board (Assume Intel FPGA SDK for OpenCL 19.1 was installed under directory `$HOME/intelFPGA_pro`):
+  Here is an example how to find out the board package and board (Assume Intel FPGA SDK for OpenCL 19.1 was installed under directory `$HOME/intelFPGA_pro`):

   ```
   $HOME/intelFPGA_pro/19.1/hld/bin/aoc -list-boards
      Board list:
        a10gx
          Board Package: $HOME/intelFPGA_pro/19.1/hld/board/a10_ref

        a10gx_hostpipe
          Board Package: $HOME/intelFPGA_pro/19.1/hld/board/a10_ref
   ```

   There are 1 board package and 2 boards in this case, and you should set `FPGA_BOARD_PACKAGE=a10_ref`, and either `export FPGA_BOARD=a10gx` or `export FPGA_BOARD=a10gx_hostpipe`.

 # Open a terminal on a compute node

-Local: open a bash shell

-DevCloud: from the head node, log into a **compute node**:
+[DevCloud] from the head node, log into a **compute node**:

 + FPGA:
   ```